castmetal/krakend-private-auth-server-response/README.md

 ## Endpoint config

 - Add the private flag to set an endpoint as private, and intercept any request to your auth service provider
-- Each endpoint with the private flag will validate with the header token passing ons request
+- Each endpoint with the private flag will validate with the header token passing on request

 Example: